-Now with Paris firmly smothered, the American fashion industry, fuelled by Hollywood, took over.
-You only have to compare fashion magazines of the war years; from the sparse European issues of L’Officiel de la Mode to their abundant and colourful American counterparts such as Vogue and Harper’s Bazaar, to clearly see that Paris had lost its star.
+Now with Paris firmly smothered, the American fashion industry, fueled by Hollywood, took over.
+You only have to compare 1940s fashion magazines of the war years; from the sparse European issues of L’Officiel de la Mode to their abundant and colorful American counterparts such as Vogue and Harper’s Bazaar, to clearly see that Paris had lost its star.

-Gone were the days of couture copying.
-America firmly developed her own look.As in Britain, new fashions were dictated by scarcity and rationing of fabric, but also by the huge influence of Hollywood costume designers
+The days of couture copying of fashion designers by the 1940’s were gone.
+America firmly developed her own look.As in Britain, new 1940s fashions were dictated by scarcity and rationing of fabric, but also by the huge influence of Hollywood costume designers

 During the war years, it was in sportswear and separates where US fashion made its mark.
 Designers like Hattie Carnegie, Claire McArdell, Pauline Trigere and Nettie Rosenstein became household names, their simple designs employing the shirtwaist dress making a comeback in stores across the country.

-Military fashion following the US entry in the war, was considerably more glamorous than its European counterparts.
+Military fashion following the US entry in the war, made quite an impact when it came to 1940s fashion and glamour.
 The Women’s Army Corps (WAC), the Navy’s Women Accepted for Volunteer Emergency Services (WAVES), the United States Coast Guard Women’s Reserve (SPARs).
-Women Airforce Service Pilots (WASPs), United Service Organisations (USO) and their glamorous recruiting posters, all epitomise a fashion era that is uniquely American and very non-French.
+Women Airforce Service Pilots (WASPs), United Service Organisations (USO) and their glamorous recruiting posters, all epitomize a fashion era that is uniquely American and very non-French.

 In particular, the two Navy auxiliary units – the WAVES and the SPARS were the envy of all; they had their very own New York couturier – Mainsbocher !

-The leading light by a long way in American fashion in the early 1940s was Claire McCardell.
+The leading light by a long way in 1940s fashion in the USA was Claire McCardell.
 In 1943, her utility themed pop-over dress at just $6.95 sold in the thousands.
 In Claire McCardells designs, a woman went to work smart!